Best kefir in Australia reviewed

 This is an authentic, simple kefir which only contains fresh milk and cultures.
 Surprisingly, this is uncommon in many commercial kefir.

-The main benefit of this kefir is the probiotics (ie live beneficial bacteria) it contains.
-It is fermented with 10 different strains of bacteria.
 In terms of the amount of bacteria present, there’s over 37 billion colony forming units per 100g of this kefir - which is far more than competitors.

 Flavour